 Leave those candy bars at home.
 Mosquitoes prefer people with higher sugar intake and are more apt to bite you.
-Mosquitoes pick up your odor and will favor you if you have taken in a lot of sugar and or yeast coming from sweet rolls, beer, etc.
+Mosquitoes pick up your odor and favor you if you have taken in a lot of sugar and yeast coming from sweet rolls, beer, etc.

 Turn Unnecessary lights off:

 Lights attract mosquitoes, and it is best to leave off the ones you do not need.
 Light also attracts other insects, so your comfort should leave off lights if you see them attracting insects.

 Perfumes, Colognes, After-Shave Products, and even Deodorants attract mosquitoes and draw them to you.
 It is best to avoid using them in the Bush on Safari.

 Malaria is real – But you can Prevent it.